xdas-dev/xdas/docs/user-guide/data-formats.md

 ## Implemented file formats

 Here below the list of formats that are currently implemented.
 All HDF5 based formats support native virtualization.
 Other formats support Dask virtualization.
 Please refer to the [](virtual-datasets) section.
-To read a them you have to specify which one you want in the `engine` argument in {py:func}`xdas.open`.
+Xdas should automatically detect the correct file format.
+You can still specify which one you want in the `engine` argument in {py:func}`xdas.open`.

 Xdas support the following DAS formats: